alvierahman90/fea/specs/pd2v1.md

 # 2D Problem Definition Version 1 (PD2v1) Specification

-A format for defining shapes that humans and machines can read.
+A format for defining shapes that humans can write and machines can read.

 I think it should have a better name.